SOFTS-Raw sugar hits lowest in 5-1/2 months; coffee, cocoa also fall

 * Dealers said more rains are forecast for top sugar producer Brazil over the next 10 days, improving the crop outlook.
 Cane harvests in India and Thailand have also started well.

+* "Rains are leading to a more optimistic view for the 2022/23 Brazilian crop," said consultancy Hedge Point Global Markets, adding that it could revise up its current estimate of 550 million tonnes of sugarcane for the centre-south.

-* All the same, dealers said, sugar's downside seems limited from here given prices have fallen below the ethanol parity in Brazil, which should tempt cane mills to divert some production from sugar to ethanol.
+* Sugar's downside, however, seems limited given prices have fallen below the ethanol parity in Brazil, which should tempt cane mills to divert some production from sugar to ethanol.

 COCOA